Skip to Content

 Troncones was once a small fishing village without any infrastructure.

-Now it has relaxed eco-friendly hotels like Hacienda Eden, local restos serving some delicious food and a strong surf culture.
+Now it has relaxed eco-friendly hotels (like The Inn Manzanillo Bay and Hacienda Eden), local restos serving delicious food and a strong surf culture.
 But it still retains much of its original charm.

 Troncones only counts about 500 local residents.
 So while its main industry is tourism, it never feels overcrowded.

 We have to be honest.
-Mazatlan is not our favorite.
+Mazatlan isn’t our favorite.

 Still, with its long sandy beaches, it’s one of the best beach destinations in Mexico for an affordable luxury Mexican getaway.